🎉Not sure which plan fits your service business in Ghana?Find your plan →

 When you record a taxable purchase, input VAT is posted to an Input VAT account.
 Effective 1 January 2026, NHIL and GETFund are also treated as input tax deductions under Ghana's revised framework — and are tracked accordingly.
 The net position for each levy is always visible.
 You know exactly what you owe to GRA at any point in time.

-VAT, NHIL, and GETFund calculated and separated at every transaction.
-GRA-ready reports always available.
+VAT, NHIL, and GETFund calculated and separated at each transaction with records your accountant can review.